Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_publish.md

 ## Review

-You have learned how to publish your API Service to Unified Catalog using the Axway Central CLI.
+You have learned how to publish your API service to Unified Catalog using the Axway Central CLI.
 You have also learned how to create other resource types which can be used by your API service and how to publish SDK docs to the Unified Catalog.

 ## For Further information